GC-public-projects/FloatingControlBar/README.md

 # 1. SERVICES/SCREENCAPTURE PACKAGE

 ## ScreenCaptureService (class)
 Foreground service initialized in the Android manifest as such.
-The onCreate() Method calls the required startForeground() function.
+The onCreate() method calls the required startForeground() function.

 ### Purpose
 Creation of the MediaProjection instance compound of the mandatory elements to capture the screen content regardless the app.
-The Android sytem doesn't allow us to create this instance outside a foreground service of type "Media projection"in order to rely with the user's privacy and transparanty policy.
+The Android system doesn't allow us to create this instance outside a foreground service of type "Media projection" in order to rely with the user's privacy and transparanty policy.
 Indeed in a foreground service we need to display a persistent notification that will inform the user something is running in the background.

 ### Content
 - in the main package, create another package named `services`